zolweb/docker-npm/README.md

 ## Change log

+### 2016-07-13

+I have re-structured automated the Docker Hub builds, they are no longer triggered by GitHub pushes.
+Instead they are triggered by a deployment script that is executed on successful `travis-ci` builds.
+This way, even if builds are failing the image on DockerHub should remain the last stable image at all times.

+There may be an issue with API call throttling on the Docker Hub side, if that seems to be happening I'll dig in further.

+Please [let me know](https://github.com/mkenney/docker-phpunit/issues) if you have any problems.

 ### 2016-07-05

 Fixed a string-comparison issue on logins where the default shell is Bourne shell rather than Bourne again shell.